-The module consists of four two-week strands on cinema and society: Terrorism, Migration and Hybrid identities, The City and Collaboration/Resistance.
+The module usually consists of four strands on cinema and society: Terrorism, Migration and Hybrid identities, The City and Collaboration/Resistance.

 Each strand will be introduced with a lecture and followed by seminars on the set films.
 Students will give a presentation on a short sequence within their allocated film.

-The aim of this module is to provide an introduction to the theoretical foundations and processes of different forms of social research used within criminology focusing in particular on criminological fieldwork.
-Social research is at the heart of social science perspectives on criminology; as such research provides an important means of producing evidence within criminology and in the planning and evaluation of policies and provision within the criminal justice system.
+Social research is at the heart of social science perspectives on criminology.
+Research provides an important means of producing evidence within criminology and in the planning and evaluation of policies and provision within the criminal justice system.
+The module introduces the theoretical foundations and processes of different forms of social research used within criminology focusing in particular on criminological fieldwork.

-This module aims to give students a background to and insight into the diversity of twentieth and twenty-first century thought and contemporary definitions of culture.
+This module aims to give you a background to and insight into the diversity of twentieth and twenty-first century thought and contemporary definitions of culture.